 Ship handling courses focus on maoneuvrability and operational limits of existing or new ships.
 The simulator exercises ensure the best basis for real-life skills by changing and increasing environmental factors such as wind and current until the operational limits for harbour manoeuvres are met.
-In contrast to the on-the-job training, simulator training ensures that all trainees achieve a high and uniform level of competence as all trainees have been through the same predefined curriculum.
+In contrast to on-the-job training, simulator training ensures that all trainees achieve a high and uniform level of competence as all trainees have been through the same predefined curriculum.

 The course contributes to increased safety and effectiveness on board.
 A well-trained, professional and motivated crew that is continuously updated on manoeuvring theory as well as handling of specific ships under normal and extreme conditions will most likely reduce the incident and accident rate and enhance efficiency.

-We also offer the participants the opportunity of using coupled simulators acting as tugs during harbour manoeuvring.
+We also offer the participants the opportunity to use coupled simulators acting as tugs during harbour manoeuvring.
 The participants can hereby control the tugs in order to ensure a better understanding of the possibilities and limitations of modern ASD tugs.